What the Hell Happened to Matthew Broderick?

 Out on a Limb got terrible reviews and bombed at the box office.
 And yet, Broderick would play similar roles for most of his movie career as an adult.

-broderick - night we never met
+broderick - the night we never met

 In 1993, Broderick grew a beard and starred opposite Annabella Sciorra in the romance, The Night We Never Met.